 Film Music and Composer

-The score for The Sword of Doom was composed by the legendary Masaru Sato.
-Sato was a frequent collaborator with director Akira Kurosawa, having scored iconic films like Yojimbo and Sanjuro.
-For this film, however, his music is notably more jarring and modernistic.
-Instead of heroic themes, Sato uses dissonant woodwinds, sharp percussion, and unsettling electronic sounds.
-As a result, the score perfectly mirrors Ryunosuke’s psychological collapse, avoiding traditional melodies to create a soundscape of pure dread.
+The score for The Sword of Doom was composed by Masaru Sato.
+Sato was a frequent collaborator with director Akira Kurosawa, having scored classics like Yojimbo and Sanjuro.
+His music for this film is crucial to its unsettling atmosphere.

 Filming Locations